Seraphli/elo_rating/README.md

 # Elo Rating System

-A elo rating system, providing a rating server and clients based on thrift.
+An elo rating system, providing a rating server and clients based on thrift.

 ## Usage